 Meeting minimum entrance requirements of a given program does not guarantee admission.
 Admission may be granted to applicants who do not meet all admission requirements at the minimal level if other indicators suggest probable success in the program.

 Standardized admissions examination requirements vary according to program.
-Information about required tests and testing dates and sites may be obtained from the Graduate Admissions Office at George Fox University.
+Information about required tests and testing dates and sites may be obtained from the Seminary or Graduate Admissions Offices at George Fox University.

-Admission Procedures for Graduate Students
+Application Procedures For Graduate Students